Azure/plato/examples/deploy-agent/README.md

 docker run -p 8000:8000 rl-agent
 ```

-To test that the agent responds correctly, use the same commands shown in the
+To test that the agent responds correctly, use the same commands shown in step 3 (*Deploy locally*).
-section *Deploy locally*.